dchenk/dynamic-tabs/README.md

 ## Goal and Features

-This library is intended to be extremely lightweight.
-It thus loads fast and works smoothly.
-The animations are kept at the CSS level where possible to ensure that the JavaScript thread is not used as much.
+This library is intended to be extremely lightweight so that it loads fast and works smoothly on all devices.
+The required HTML is fairly minimal, and the animations are kept at the CSS level where possible to ensure that the JavaScript thread is not used as much.
+Needless to say, the tabs are fully responsive on all screens and work on all popular browsers.

 Why use the word *dynamic* in the name?
 It's not just about how the switching between the tabs works with the indicator bar sliding with a smooth animation from tab to tab.
-The entire tabs component dynamically reacts to changes in its size, such as when the window width changes or the container's parent element's size changes.
+The point is that the entire tabs component dynamically reacts to changes in its size, such as when the window's or the container's parent element's width changes.